NitaCristian/NitaCristian.github.io/Cpp/Lesson9/9-Classes and Objects.md

 ---

 A constructor is always invoked during object creation, when an instance of a class is constructed.
-This makes a constructor a perfect place for you to initialize class  member variables such as integers, pointers, and so on to values you choose.
+This makes a constructor a perfect place for you to initialize class  member variables such as integers, pointers, or strings.

 A constructor that is invoked without arguments is called the default constructor.
 Programming a default constructor is optional.